lzukw/WirelessDisplay/ScriptingRestApiServer/README.md

 `ScriptRunnerController.Post_StartScript()` just calls
 `IScriptRunner.StartScript()` to start the script.

-The "code behind the scenes" and the code provided in `Startup-cs` glues everything togheter, because it is responsible for instantiating objects and is able to provide them with the necessary data and references.
+The "code behind the scenes" and the code provided in `Startup.cs` glues everything togheter, because it is responsible for instantiating objects and is able to provide them with the necessary data and references.